eMoflon/emoflon-ibex/README.md

 2. Install
   - Xtext  (Eclipse Marketplace)
   - eMoflon IDE Core (do not install the rest!)
 Link:[eMoflon-builds](https://emoflon.github.io/installation.html)
-  - PlantUML (make sure you use: http://plantuml.sourceforge.net/updatesitejuno/) and GraphViz
+  - PlantUML (make sure you use: http://files.idi.ntnu.no/publish/plantuml/repository/) and GraphViz
 3. Check encoding for Xtend Files
   - In Eclipse: Go to Window->Preferences->General->Workspace
   - Change Text file encoding to 'Other: UTF-8'
-4. Install registration feature of Kermata: http://www.kermeta.org/k2/update/
+4. [Optional, but very nice to have]:  Install registration feature of Kermata: http://www.kermeta.org/k2/update/
 5. Install Democles
   - Import the workspace_configuration project into Eclipse
   - In Eclipse: Go to Window->Preferences->Plugin Development->Target Platform